 Buy the Book • Goodreads

-Also in this series: The Hundred Thousand Kingdoms, The Kingdom of the Gods
+Also in this series: The Hundred Thousand Kingdoms, The Kingdom of the Gods, The Awakened Kingdom

 The Broken Kingdoms is the second book in N.K.
 Jemisin’s Inheritance Trilogy.
 Set ten years after the events of The Hundred Thousand Kingdoms, the book tells the story of a blind woman named Oree Shoth who makes a living selling trinkets beneath the World Tree in the center of the capital city, Shadow.
 Oree may be blind, but she is able to see magic, which makes Shadow the perfect place for her to live.
 The city is home to many godlings, including Oree’s lover, Madding.
 One day, Oree stumbles upon the corpse of a godling, and as more bodies start turning up, she finds herself caught up in a conspiracy that could threaten the entire world.

 I enjoyed the descriptions of the godlings, each of whom has his or her unique nature.
 There’s Nemmer, who works in the city’s criminal underworld, Madding, who wants to love Oree, but is scared because he’ll inevitably lose her, and of course, there’s Lil, my favorite, who eats human flesh, but only if it’s freely offered.
 The godlings make life in Shadow interesting, and I enjoyed learning more about them.